The Best Drill Bits for Metal, Tested on Steel, Iron, and More

 Q. Do I need to clean drill bits after each use?

 It’s not a bad idea to clean drill bits after using them.
-After drilling, wipe away any residue on the bit with a soft cloth and then rub a bit of cutting fluid on it before storing it.
+After drilling, wipe away any residue on the bit with a soft cloth and then rub a bit of cutting fluid on it before storage.

 Q. How do I remove a broken drill bit from metal?

 Add a drop or two of lubricating oil to the bit and then grab the broken end of its shank with a pair of pliers.
-Twist counterclockwise to remove the bit.
+Twist counterclockwise to remove.

 Meet the Tester